 During these unprecedented times, it’s perhaps more important than ever to do the things that keep us healthy and well.
-Government guidelines state that exercise is allowed once a day, alone or with members of your household, as long as you maintain a safe distance of at least 2 meters from others.
+Government guidelines state that unlimited exercise is allowed each day, alone or with members of your household, as long as you maintain a safe distance of at least 2 meters from others.
 This makes cycling the perfect activity.

 If you’re returning to cycling after a lay-off, here are five tips for safe solitary cycling from the experts at Halfords.